Euphredes/Greanleaf/README.txt

            Legs

 XI.
-1. there is an artist after my heart: he, really, only wants two things: food and witchcraft.
+1. There is an artist after my heart: he, really, only wants two things: food and witchcraft.
-2. to bear a load one cannot handle, nor
+2. To bear a load one cannot carry, nor
    unload: the case of the epic poet.
-3. answer to one of the questions of
+3. Answer to one of the questions of
    consciousness: a fugitive.
 4. I caught you nihilist: only thoughts had while walking have value.